prog112/polygon-builder/readme.md

 # PolygonBuilder

 A fast, allocation-free contour extraction and polygon generation utility for 2D tile grids.
-Turns a solid tilemap into clean, simplified collision polygons at runtime with **zero per-polygon heap allocations**.
+Turns a solid tilemap into clean, simplified polygons at runtime with **zero per-polygon heap allocations**.

 ![example](docs/example.png)